MCreator/MCreator/plugins/mcreator-localization/help/default/biome/gen_erosion.md

 While values from -2 to 2 are valid, vanilla biomes only use values in range from -1 to 1.

-Overworld vanilla biomes use these value ranges:
+Various Overworld vanilla biomes use these value ranges:

 * -1.0 to -0.78
 * -0.78 to -0.375